Jump to:Page Content

 By creating the MPA/ID Program, the Harvard Kennedy School has established a new career path towards leadership positions in international development.
 Other programs emphasize either high-level technical training (as in master's and PhD programs in economics), or professional training (as in master's programs in international affairs or public administration).
 The MPA/ID combines the two approaches.
 It positions its graduates toward all-around excellence in a field that requires skills of both types.

 Since its inception in 1999, the visibility of the MPA/ID Program has grown rapidly.
 It enjoys a reputation for outstanding faculty; a challenging, integrated curriculum; bright and committed students; exciting internships; and successful alumni.

-The majority of the graduates are engaged in public service work in governments, intergovernmental organizations, or non-profit organizations; the World Bank and the UN are the two largest employers.
-Other alumni are employed in the private sector in consulting, finance, and social entrepreneurial ventures.
+The majority of our graduates are engaged in public service in governments, international organizations, or non-profit organizations; other alumni are employed in the private sector in areas such as consulting or finance.
+A growing number of graduates launch their own social enterprises.
 A few graduates enroll in doctoral programs.

 |Other Private and Law||15%|

 |International Monetary Fund (IMF)||2%|

 "The MPA/ID Program was the perfect preparation for my current role leading a team that is designing and implementing innovation policy and driving organizational reforms.
 The best way to illustrate this is to share a typical day in my life."